Chapter Forty Nine

 Zi, “Calories fear Nikko, they cringe at the thought of sticking to her.”

 Nikko, “We will be in the office until three, then home.”

-Janah, “Daphne thought up a project for me, I’ll be on it the bulk of the day, we’ll have tea when the girls get home.”
+Janah, “Daphne thought up a project for me, I’ll be on it the bulk of the day, we’ll have tea when the girls arrive.”

 Amaya, “I am creating literary wonders until lunch.
-Chloe, Daphne, we need to leave around two.”
+Chloe, Daphne, we need to leave around two thirty.”

 “I’ll be ready, lunch light for anyone around at noon.
 Nothing formal, I’ll have sandwiches prepared and on the table, just take what you want.”

 Our day set, everyone goes off to their projects, I collect the few plates and cups, fire up the dishwasher, Chloe and I spend the morning cleaning, then prepare egg and chicken salad sandwiches, chips and pickles for lunch.

 Yay, our girls are back, their excitement is surpassed only by their nonchalance.